 Each year, the Rock and Roll Hall of Fame commemorates music's pioneering figures during ceremonies held in New York or Ohio.
 Time Life has released a Blu-ray disc of the 2014 to 2017 celebrations.
 Marshall Fish reviews the set.

 "How sweet it is!"
-The new DVD "The Jackie Gleason Show In Color" features 4 never-before-released on video or streaming episodes of The Great One's 1960s variety show.
+The new DVD, "The Jackie Gleason Show: In Color," features 4 never-before-released on video or streaming episodes of the 1960s variety show.
 Marshall Fish has a look.

 "America's Clown Prince" Red Skelton is celebrated in a new 22 DVD box set of his TV variety shows.
 Marshall Fish looks at the contents of this set,"The Red Skelton Hour In Color: Deluxe Edition".

 Most music trivia fans know that "Video Killed the Radio Star" was the first video played on MTV.
 But which videos were shown after that?
 Marshall Fish looks at some of them.

 All six seasons of the TV variety series "Rowan and Martin's Laugh-In" are now available for the first time on home video.
 Marshall Fish gives his thoughts on this new DVD box set.